The Legacy of Lilias Trotter

 For the next 40 years, Lilias served in Algiers and traveled along the coasts of North Africa and South into the Sahara by camel.
 She went places never visited by a European woman.
 She also wrote devotional material that spoke to the hearts of North Africans.
 Her Algiers Mission Band built no schools or hospitals, the usual outworkings of a mission station—didn’t build anything, really, but relationships.

 The mission leaders who thought she wasn’t healthy enough to go to Africa had a point.
 Lilias was sick a good bit of the time.
-But like her friend Amy Carmichael, a bedridden missionary in India, she stayed.
+But like her friend Amy Carmichael, a bedridden missionary in South Asia, she stayed.
 She put much of her energy into encouraging and praying for others who were doing what she could not.
 By the time Lilias died in 1928, they’d established 12 mission stations.
 Lilias left behind a team of 30 workers who continued reaching out to the people of North Africa.
 As an evangelist, one biographer says she “pioneered means, methods and materials that were 100 years before her time.”

 - Watch the documentary about Lilias Trotter, Many Beautiful Things.